krenalis/krenalis/doc/src/changing-users-schema.md

 is not valid because it contains two conflicting properties: `x.a` and `x_a`, as both should be represented by a column named `x_a` in the data warehouse, which would be impossible.

 For more details on how properties are represented as columns, see [the dedicated section](./data-warehouse.md#properties-to-columns-name).

-## Object properties and nullability

-Properties with type Object cannot be "nullable", as this would lead to confusion and representation issues regarding type and values in various data warehouses.